s-yadav/iv-viewer/documentation/docs/react-img-viewer/intro-riv.md

 # Getting Started

-`react-img-viewer` is a React-based library for viewing images with advanced features like zooming, high-resolution image support, and full-screen viewing.
+`react-iv-viewer` is a React-based library for viewing images with advanced features like zooming, high-resolution image support, and full-screen viewing.
 It provides an easy way to integrate image viewing functionality into your React applications.

 ### Features